Music festival success story

-In fact in 2011, they have merged with 'Harvest', the new
+In fact they have merged with 'Harvest', the new festival

-festival organised by Blur's bassist Alex James, who is hosting a
+organised by Blur's bassist Alex James, who is hosting a 4-day

-4-day event on his Oxfordshire estate.
-We asked Lynn how PTAs can
+event on his Oxfordshire estate.
+We asked Lynn how PTAs can go

 How far in advance should you start planning/marketing the

 Depends on how brave you are.
-In 2009 we began preparations in
+We used to began preparations in

-It can be done with concentrated effort in 4-months.
+festival had finished!
+It can be done with concentrated effort in